ItsNoahJ/LMMS-AI-Fork/.context/integration_plan.md

 ## Implementation Plan

-### Phase 1: Directory Reorganization (1-2 weeks)
+### Phase 1: Directory Reorganization and Submodule Integration (COMPLETED)

 1. Create the new directory structure
+2. Configure Git submodules for external dependencies
-2. Move existing code to the new structure
+3. Update project documentation to reflect the new structure
-3. Update import paths and references
-4. Ensure all components build in the new structure
+4. Configure Qt and MinGW environment
+5. Create setup scripts for environment configuration

-### Phase 2: Build System Integration (2-3 weeks)
+### Phase 2: Build System Integration (IN PROGRESS)

+1. Create modular CMakeLists.txt files for each component
-1. Create the root CMakeLists.txt
+2. Create the root CMakeLists.txt that integrates all components
-2. Set up dependency management
+3. Set up dependency management with VCPKG
-3. Create build scripts for all platforms
+4. Create build scripts for all platforms
-4. Test the build system on all platforms
+5. Test the build system on all platforms

+### Phase 3: Core AI Component Implementation (IN PROGRESS)

+1. Implement utility classes (MidiUtils)
+2. Create model serving framework (ModelServer, TensorFlowLiteModel)
+3. Implement base classes for AI plugins (AIPlugin, AIInstrument, AIEffect)
+4. Create initial AI model implementations (MusicVAEModel, GrooVAEModel)
+5. Implement UI components for AI plugins
+6. Develop model downloading and caching functionality
+7. Create testing framework for AI components

-### Phase 3: Documentation Integration (2-3 weeks)
+### Phase 4: Documentation Integration (PLANNED)

 1. Create the documentation structure
 2. Migrate existing documentation
 3. Fill in documentation gaps
 4. Set up automated documentation generation

-### Phase 4: Continuous Integration Setup (1-2 weeks)

-1. Set up CI/CD pipeline
-2. Configure automated testing
-3. Set up code quality checks
-4. Configure documentation generation

-### Phase 5: Configuration System Implementation (1-2 weeks)
+### Phase 5: Configuration System Implementation (PLANNED)

 1. Design the configuration system
 2. Implement settings management
 3. Add support for environment-specific configurations
 4. Implement user preferences system

+## Ensuring Project Cohesion

+To ensure the project remains cohesive despite spanning multiple repositories:

+1. **Unified Interface Layer**: Create a consistent API layer that abstracts the underlying implementations from different repositories.

+2. **Centralized Configuration Management**: Implement a central configuration system that manages settings across all components.

+3. **Shared Component Registry**: Develop a registry system where components can register themselves and discover other components.

+4. **Standardized Communication Protocol**: Define a standard protocol for communication between components.

+5. **Consistent Error Handling**: Implement a unified error handling and logging system across all components.

+6. **Integrated Testing Framework**: Create a testing framework that can test interactions between components.

+7. **Unified Build and Deployment Process**: Ensure all components can be built and deployed together with a single command.

+8. **Comprehensive Documentation**: Maintain documentation that covers the entire system, not just individual components.

+9. **Regular Integration Testing**: Perform regular integration tests to ensure all components work together correctly.

+10. **Dependency Management**: Carefully manage dependencies to avoid conflicts and ensure compatibility.

 ## Success Criteria